 Creative play can help children’s development as a whole, not only will it improve their physical and cognitive function, but studies have shown other areas in which it can be beneficial.
 This means that we require all children to participate in various imaginative activities.

-Here are some ways for you to encourage creative play:
+Here are some ways for you to encourage creativity in play:

 - Allow pretend play